thibaut-neoledge/azure-docs.fr-fr/articles/data-lake-store/data-lake-store-data-scenarios.md

 <properties
-   pageTitle="Scénarios de données impliquant Data Lake Store | Microsoft Azure" description="Comprendre les différents scénarios et outils à l’aide desquels les données peuvent reçues, traitées, téléchargées et affichées dans Data Lake Store" services="data-lake-store" documentationCenter="" authors="nitinme"
+   pageTitle="Data scenarios involving Data Lake Store | Microsoft Azure" description="Understand the different scenarios and tools using which data can ingested, processed, downloaded, and visualized in a Data Lake Store" services="data-lake-store" documentationCenter="" authors="nitinme"